-The entire Conservation Area, located beside the Iroquoia section (or Club) of the Bruce, has just five kilometers of trails which lead backpackers to fascinating caves and crevasses as well as panoramic lookouts.
+The entire Conservation Area, located beside the Iroquoia section (or Club) of the Bruce, has just five kilometers of trails that lead backpackers to fascinating caves and crevasses as well as panoramic lookouts.

-If you are interested in climbing as well as trekking, you can try your skills at any of the routes on the white limestone crag or even sample spelunking into the deep caverns.
+If you are interested in climbing and trekking, you can try your skills at any of the routes on the white limestone crag or even sample spelunking into the deep caverns.

 No matter where you venture, you should be mindful of the age of this forest: It is the oldest, least disturbed forest in eastern North America.